ledwinson/nosql-data-cache/README.md

 		</dependency>

 ### Test it before using it and see how it fits to your use case.
-  This cache mainly depedens on two things,
+  This cache mainly depedents on two things,
   1) one is the data and
   2) second is the look up queries.